Online visa application and online appointment

 - Fijian, Samoan, Tongan and Tuvaluan citizens;

-- and foreign nationals residing in New Zealand, Fiji, Samoa, Tonga and Tuvalu who need a visa for travels to a member State of the Schengen Agreement;
+- and foreign nationals residing in New Zealand, Fiji, the Cook Islands, Samoa, American Samoa, Niue, Tonga and Tuvalu who need a visa for travel to a member State of the Schengen Agreement;

 Fijian citizens and foreign nationals residing in Fiji can also apply at the Embassy of France in Suva.